redhead-p/rp2da2/README.md

 status and any RailCom information available.
 The block status may be:

 - *Device.UNKNOWN* the block state is unknown
-- *Device.EMPTY* the block is empty
-- *Device.BLK_OCC* the block is occupied, but no RailCom Channel 1 information is available
-- *Device.BLK_CH1* the block is occupied and RailCom Channel 1 information is available
+- *Device.BLK_CH1* RailCom Channel 1 information has changed.

 RailCom information, if available, is a tuple: